JamieS56/Milestone-Project-4/README.md

         return goals
     ```

     This is my fixtures model, the data saved to it are the home team, away team, date of the fixture, time of the fixture and whether or not the game has been played.
-The goals in the fixture are class methods, because it means that when you want to look up the number of goals in the fixture each goal is linked with a goal object.
-This will decrease the amount of errors across all tables with linked data such as goals, assists or clean sheets as there is no physical data linked to the objects.
+The goals in the fixture are class methods because it means that when you want to look up the number of goals in the fixture each goal is linked with a goal object which will decrease the amount of error across all tables with linked data such as goals or assists or clean sheets as there is no physical data linked to the objects.

     fixtures/models.py